I offer evening and daytime sessions of psychodynamic counselling and psychotherapy.

 - Issues of identity and personal development.

-Lower fees are negotiable depending on circumstances.
+Fees are available on request and are negotiable depending on circumstances.

 I offer both daytime and evening sessions between Monday and Friday.
 Early sessions pre-work are available if required.